-This exclusive Haida Jewellery band depicting the Eagle from Native mythology is an original design from The Coast Handworks Co.‘s Warren Smith, master engraver and scholar of Heraldry, Calligraphy and the Native art style of the Haida people in the coastal Pacific region of British Columbia, Canada.
+This exclusive Haida-style band depicting the Eagle from Native mythology is an original design from The Coast Handworks Co.‘s Warren Smith, a non-Native master engraver and scholar of Heraldry, Calligraphy and the Native art style of the Haida people in the coastal Pacific region of British Columbia, Canada.

 The Eagle band is cast from a hand-carved master ring created using traditional hand-engraving tools and time-honored, exacting techniques.

 Thick and heavy, the Eagle band is domed on top and tapered to the back.
-It is bordered by “rails” to frame, protect and highlight the artwork.
-The original Haida Eagle art presents as an exceptionally deep carving in high relief, remarkable for its exceptional level of detail in the restrained, round canvass of a ring.
-Along with the traditional Haida crosshatching area set well below the top surface, the distinguished result would not be possible using “modern” computer-assisted or laser-etching technology.
+It is bordered by “rails” to frame and highlight the artwork.
+The original Haida-style Eagle art presents as an exceptionally deep carving in high relief, remarkable for its exceptional level of detail in the restrained, round canvass of a ring.
+Along with the traditional crosshatching area set well below the top surface, the distinguished result would not be possible using “modern” computer-assisted or laser-etching technology.

 About Haida Eagle